Chris FollinBy Chris Follin

 How to charge a dead battery

 Charging a dead battery is not the same as jump starting it.
-Use the right charger mode, connect to the battery or approved jump posts correctly, keep the area ventilated, and give the battery time instead of cooking it with impatience.
+Identify the battery type, pick the right charger mode before the clamps go on, keep the area ventilated, and treat heat, smell, swelling, leakage, or repeated failure as a stop sign.

 Industrial battery charger connected directly to a 12 volt car battery terminals